Zoophish/auto-ctypes/readme.md

 # auto-ctypes

-A Python script that automatically generates bindings for C header files and binaries using ctypes.
-It's a very simple implementation that I made to automatically create Python bindings for my own projects and avoid writing repetitive code.
+A small Python script that automatically generates bindings for C header files and binaries using ctypes.
+It's a very simple implementation that uses regular expressions.
+I made it as a lightweight alternative to automatically create Python bindings for my own projects and avoid writing repetitive code.

 **Features**
 - Generates `ctypes.Structure` derived classes for each type in the header(s) and automatically fills in `_fields_`.
 Opaque types have no `_field_` elements.
 - Wraps header enums with fake enum class.
 Enum values are `ctypes.c_int` by default, but can be overriden using C++ colon syntax (doesn't support any other C++ features).
 - Creates function wrappers for exported functions in header(s).
 It deduces return and argument types automatically and generates type hints.
+- Does basic pre-processing of includes, macros and conditional compilation
+- Small: ~500 lines of Python
 - It doesn't wrap global variables as I don't use these.
-- Less than 500 lines of Python - can use it as a module or just copy and paste the file directly.

 **Loading a Library**
 ```python